 3. A mountain top

-Mount Arab is one of my favorites to climb during the fall season.
+Mount Arab is one of my favorite mountains to climb during the fall.
 With the fire tower on top, you can see for miles.
 During fall it looks like an orange, red, and yellow blanket has covered the green forest.
 The reflections of the leaves off of Arab Lake are also gorgeous.
 From the top of the fire tower or from the lookout on the side of the summit it looks as if the leaves are reflecting on to a mirror.
 As you climb you will find the trail to be covered in leaves as they have started to fall to the ground.
 This is a great hike because it's only one mile so I can do it before or after work pretty quickly.

 4. Tupper Lake Golf Club